About: Toremifene (Fareston®)

 How to Take Toremifene

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil, among others.
+These include grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafinil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling